Foreign National Hire Process

-All foreign nationals, whether faculty, staff, or students, are invited upon arriving at Boston College to visit the Office of International Students & Scholars, located at Maloney Hall, Room 249.
+All foreign nationals, whether faculty, staff, or students, are invited upon arriving at Boston College to visit the Office of International Students and Scholars, located at Maloney Hall, Room 249.
 This office offers information and resources about BC, the Boston area in general, and other international community activities at the University.

-The U.S. Department of Homeland Security requires that all undergraduate or graduate students, as well as any faculty or staff, on a J1 visa must register with the Office of International Students & Scholars within 30 days of their arrival in the United States.
-This registration is necessary regardless if the foreign national is at BC to attend classes, perform research, teach, or work.
+The U.S. Department of Homeland Security requires that all undergraduate or graduate students, as well as any faculty or staff, on a J1 visa must register with the Office of International Students and Scholars within 30 days of their arrival in the United States.
+This registration is necessary if the foreign national is at BC to attend classes, perform research, teach, or work.

 Documents Required for Work Approval

 • A valid U.S. Social Security number or a receipt of application

 If the foreign national does not have a Social Security number, then steps 1-4 must be followed:

 - A foreign national on a J or F student visa must obtain two letters, an on-campus work authorization from the Office of International Students and Scholars, and a second letter from their specific hiring department stating that he/she is working at Boston College.

 - A foreign national with any other visa type, such as an H-1B, must obtain their confirmation of hire correspondence from either the HR Employment Office or, for faculty, the Academic Vice President’s Office.

 - The foreign national must present originals of the appropriate letters and all their personal visa documents at the Social Security Office, located at 10 Causeway Street, Boston, in order to apply for a Social Security number.
 For complete information on obtaining a Social Security number, visit SocialSecurity.gov, or contact the Social Security Office at 1-800-772-1213.